 I continued along and found myself at Kauppatori or Market Square down at the harbour.
 There were a variety of fruits, vegetables, flowers, fish (especially herring), and souvenirs for sale.
 I forgot to pack a warm scarf/shawl, so I bought a small scarf from one of the stalls in Kauppatori.
 I snapped some photos and browsed the booths.

-Then I had some dinner, some expensive dinner.
-The last couple of days in Madrid I got sick (really sick) and for three days all I had to eat was three apples.
+Then I had some dinner, and it was a bit of an expensive meal.
+The last couple of days in Madrid I got sick (really sick), and for three days all I had to eat was three apples.
 In Helsinki, I was feeling fine (thankfully), but I was starving.
-So when the lady at one of the food stalls suggested getting the fisherman platter for 25 Euros, I thought “that is a great deal.”
+When the lady at one of the food stalls suggested getting the fisherman platter for €25 I thought, “that’s a great deal.”
 Then I realized I paid about $40 (Canadian) for my supper.
-So it was little pricey, but it was my meal for the day, and it was delicious.
+So it was little pricey, but it was my one meal for the day, and it was delicious.

-Next Day – Design District
+Next-Day – Design District

 The next day I went on a walking tour with Happy Guide Helsinki.
 The Design tour goes through various stops in Helsinki and talks about the significance of Finnish design in Helsinki.
 We visited a variety of different stores looking at clothes, furniture, art, jewellery, accessories and more.
 I’m not a design expert, but I loved the Finnish designs that I saw.
 They were modern and yet classic, and much of their designs are based on being functional as well as having a timeless appeal.

 The Design Tour took about 2 hours and was a fun way to learn about Helsinki and how design has shaped this city.
 Then we went up to the rooftop of the Ateljee Bar in Torni.
 It was a beautiful way to end the tour.

 Things To Know